XiaosuTong/Spatial/NARR/README.md

 ## Satellite Data: ##

 *  Geostationary IR Channel Brightness Temperature - GridSat B1
+There are three variables in this satellite data, infrared window observation for temperature,
 ## Reanalysis Data: ##

 Reanalysis datasets are created by assimilating ("inputting") climate observations using the same